Searching Your Library

 |---|---|

-has:notes | Bookmarks with personal notes attached |
+has:notes | Items with personal notes attached |

-has:tags | Bookmarks that have at least one tag |
+has:tags | Items that have at least one tag |

-has:screenshot | Bookmarks with a preserved screenshot |
+has:screenshot | Items with a preserved screenshot |

-has:pdf | Bookmarks with a preserved PDF |
+has:pdf | Items with a preserved PDF |

-has:reader | Bookmarks with reader view content |
+has:reader | Items with reader view content |

 has:transcript | Videos with an extracted transcript |

-domain: — Filter by URL domain
+domain: -- Filter by URL domain

-Match bookmarks from a specific domain.
+Find items from a specific domain.
 Supports partial matching and subdomains.

-domain:vercel.com # All Vercel bookmarks
+domain:vercel.com # All Vercel pages

 domain:vercel # Matches vercel.com, vercel.app, etc.